What is Fränkischer Schweinebraten?

 The two secret ingredients to this roast are beer and rye bread.
 The addition of beer gives the gravy a rich flavor and the bread serves as a natural thickener.

-- 4 pounds pork loin
+- 4 pounds pork tenderloin

 - 2 tsp.
 Kosher salt

 - 1 tsp. garlic paste

 - 1 tsp. ground or whole caraway seeds

 - 1 tbsp.
 Butterschmalz (clarified butter) (or 2 tsp. butter plus 1 tsp. vegetable oil)

 - 1 stalk leek

 - 1 cup amber or dark beer

 - In a small bowl mix salt, pepper, paprika, marjoram, garlic paste and mustard.